Holberton-Uy/hbnb-doc/part2/task_02_user.md

             return {'error': 'User not found'}, 404
         return {'id': user.id, 'first_name': user.first_name, 'last_name': user.last_name, 'email': user.email}, 200
 ```

+- `GET /api/v1/users/<user_id>`: Retrieves user details by ID.

+**Explanation:**

+- The `GET` endpoint retrieves user details by ID.
+- If the user does not exist, the API returns a 404 status code with an error message.

 ### Set Up the Namespace in `app/__init__.py`